academie-de-espee/earl-marshal/training/rapier-marshal.md

 ## Showmanship and field presence
 * Marshals will conduct themselves in a calm and chivalrous manner at all times.
 * Marshals cannot both marshal and fight in the same activity.
-If an event has multiple rapier activities occurring at a given event, they marshal one activity and fight in a separate activity.
+If an event has multiple rapier activities occurring at a given event, they may marshal one activity and fight in a separate activity.
 * At the end of each bout, the Marshals will ask each fighter if they are satisfied with the conduct of the bout.
 * Marshals should be identifiable to spectators and fighters as a marshal from a distance by wearing the badge of the office and having a marshal's staff.